Adam Replogle

-Adam Replogle (born October 10, 1990) is an American football player who is currently a free agent.
-He played at the defensive tackle position in college and converted to offensive guard as a professional player.
+Adam Replogle (born October 10, 1990) is an American former professional football player for the Atlanta Falcons of the National Football League (NFL).
+He played college football as a defensive tackle for the Indiana Hoosiers.
+He converted to an offensive guard as a professional player.

 Indiana

-Replogle played college football as a defensive tackle for the Indiana Hoosiers.
+Replogle attended Indiana University Bloomington and played football as a defensive tackle for the Hoosiers.
 He started 47 consecutive games for the Hoosiers from 2009 to 2012, missing the start only in the first game of his freshman season.
 His 47 starts is an Indiana school record.
 He closed his collegiate career with 184 tackles, 15 sacks, 28.5 tackles for loss (110), three forced fumbles and one fumble recovery.
 As a senior in 2012, he was selected both as a team captain and as the team's most valuable player.
 He was also named a first-team Academic All-American at the end of the 2012 season.
 In 2017, the Indianapolis Star named him one of the 25 best football players of the previous 25 years for Indiana University.